-The company uses wireless "bridge" components to integrate Sonos, AirPlay and DLNA functionality into the primary hard-wired system.
-Taking a hybrid approach allows family members to stream content from AirPlay- and Bluetooth-enabled phones, tablets and other devices.
+The company uses wireless "bridge" components to integrate Sonos and AirPlay functionality into the primary hard-wired system.
+Taking a hybrid approach allows family members to stream content from phones, tablets and other devices.

 And with multiple bridges, you can set up personal streaming zones around the house.
 "We just wrapped up a project where the homeowner didn't want us to run wires in a couple of the rooms, so we used Sonos Play:5 speakers in those rooms."

 It's also possible to integrate products like Roku to bring video streaming into the mix.